wavegate/obsidian_vault/Neuroengineering/freeform reversible embedding of suspended hydrogensl.md

 ![[Pasted image 20210722101013.png]]

-embed as opposed to in open air
+embed in gel as opposed to in open air

+yield-stress material